UMNO: History

 After the British returned to Malaya in the aftermath of World War II, the Malayan Union was formed.
 However, the Union was met with much opposition due to its constitutional framework, which allegedly threatened Malay sovereignty over Malaya.

+The first phase of the journey of the UMNO party was the result of a combination of 41 Malay associations in the Malay Peninsula at that time led by Ahmad Boestamam who presented a memorandum to Sultan Ismail ibni Sultan Ibrahim who became the Sultan of Johor at that time to reject the Malayan Union proposal brought by the British.

-A series of Malay congresses were held, culminating in the formation of the nationalist party, UMNO on 10 May 1946 at the Third Malay Congress in Johor Bahru, with Datuk Onn Jaafar as its leader.
+In the second phase, a series of Malay congresses were held, culminating in the formation of the nationalist party, UMNO on 10 May 1946 at the Third Malay Congress in Johor Bahru, with Onn Jaafar as its leader.
 UMNO strongly opposed the Malayan Union, but originally did not seek political power.
 UMNO had no choice but continue playing a supporting role to the British colonial administration.
 The British cooperated with UMNO leaders and helped to defeat the communist insurgency.

 In 1949, after the Malayan Union had been replaced by the semi-autonomous Federation of Malaya, UMNO shifted its focus to politics and governance.
 According to at least one official school textbook published during UMNO's time in government, the party fought for other races once they were at the helm of the country.

 In 1951, Onn Jaafar left UMNO after failing to open its membership to non-Malay Malayans to form the Independence of Malaya Party.
-Tunku Abdul Rahman replaced Dato' Onn as UMNO President.
+Tunku Abdul Rahman replaced Onn as UMNO President.
 In the following year, the Kuala Lumpur branch of UMNO formed an ad hoc and temporary electoral pact with the Selangor branch of Malayan Chinese Association to avoid contesting the same seats in the Kuala Lumpur municipal council elections.
 UMNO and MCA eventually carried nine out of the twelve seats, dealing a crushing blow to the IMP.
 After several other successes in local council elections, the coalition was formalised as an "Alliance" in 1954.

 In 1954, state elections were held.
 In these elections, the Alliance won 226 of the 268 seats nationwide.
 In the same year, a Federal Legislative Council was formed, comprising 100 seats.
 52 would be elected, and the rest would be appointed by the British High Commissioner.
 The Alliance demanded that 60 of the seats be elected, but despite the Tunku flying out to London to negotiate, the British held firm.
 Elections for the council were held in 1955, and the Alliance, which had now expanded to include the Malayan Indian Congress, issued a manifesto stating its goals of achieving independence by 1959, requiring a minimum of primary school education for all children, protecting the rights of the Malay rulers as constitutional monarchs, ending the Communist emergency, and reforming the civil service through the hiring of more Malayans as opposed to foreigners.